 Subsection 2(2) is a technical provision that makes clear that any information inserted in column 3 of the table about the specific date of commencement is not part of the Instrument and can be inserted or edited at a later date.

-The 2023 Instrument is made under paragraphs 6(a) and (b) of the Autonomous Sanctions Regulations 2011 (the Regulations).
+The 2023 Instrument is made under paragraphs 6(a) and 6(b) and subregulation 9(3) of the Autonomous Sanctions Regulations 2011 (the Regulations).